Plan your future with our Retirement Budget Calculator

 Specify Monthly Contribution

-Enter the amount you plan to contribute to the gift fund each month, such as $100.
+Enter the amount you plan to add to the fund each month.

 3. 3

-Enter the expected annual interest rate for the gift fund, expressed as a percentage, like 4%.
+Provide the expected annual interest rate as a percentage, reflecting potential growth or investment returns.

 4. 4